xair34/softuni-react-project/README.md

 ## 1. At least 3 dynamic pages - Done
 ## 2. Catalog / detail views - Done
 ## 3. User collection - In progress
- * Logged in users can post replies and create new posts
+ * Logged in users can post replies and create new posts - Done
- * Guests can browse the forum and read existing posts, can view user profiles (optional, if user set account to private cannot be viewed by anyone except admin)
+ * Guests can browse the forum and read existing posts, can view user profiles (optional, if user set account to private cannot be viewed by anyone except admin) - Done
- * Admin - can create posts in admin only sections, delete comments, delete entire posts, lock an entire post, ban users if they misconduct
+ * Admin - can create posts in admin only sections, delete comments, delete entire posts, lock an entire post, ban users if they misconduct - In progress
 ## 4. Use react.js for the client-side - Done
 ## 5. Communicate to a remote service - Done
 ## 6. Implement authentication - Done